 Environmental Factors:

-Exposure to the sun, pollution, and changing weather can take a toll on your hair.
-UV rays can weaken your hair’s protein structure, leading to dryness and brittleness, while pollutants can build up on the scalp and disrupt hair growth.
-Wearing a hat, using protective hair products, and regular cleansing can help shield your hair from environmental stressors.
+Exposure to the sun, pollution, and changing weather can damage hair.
+UV rays can weaken hair’s protein structure, leading to dryness and brittleness, while pollutants can build up on the scalp and disrupt hair growth.
+Wearing a hat, using protective hair products, and regular cleansing can help shield hair from environmental stressors.

 Health Conditions and Medications: